aarg/tpm/content/About Website/_index.md

 ## Website hosting
-This Website is hosted using Hugo on [Netlify](https://www.netlify.com/).
+This website is hosted using Hugo on [Netlify](https://www.netlify.com/).
 Netlify offers a direct integration with [Github](https://github.com/aarg/tpm) and a continuous deployment set up.

 ## Editor